-The Doctor of Philosophy in Nursing program is a blended curriculum consisting of 66 semester hours beyond the master's degree.
+The Doctor of Philosophy in Nursing program consists of 75 credit hours beyond the baccalaureate degree or 63 credit hours beyond the master's degree.
+This program primarily consists of online asynchronous course work with some online synchronous sessions most semesters.
 The Doctor of Philosophy degree prepares nurse researchers to serve the public health by designing and conducting research on relevant clinical, educational, health systems and/or health policy topics.